 10.7.3 Optional Electrical Output Guarantee»

 .
-If the Facility consists of six (6) or more Units, Seller guarantees that the average Adjusted Electrical Output for the Units at the Facility, as demonstrated during the most recent Performance Test, shall be equal to or greater than 50,119 kW (net of Unit auxiliary loads as listed in Exhibit F) (“Optional Electrical Output Guarantee”).
+If the Facility consists of eight (8) Units, Seller guarantees that the average Adjusted Electrical Output for the Units at the Facility, as demonstrated during the most recent Performance Test, shall be equal to or greater than 47,750 kW (net of Unit auxiliary loads as listed in Exhibit F) (“Optional Electrical Output Guarantee”).

 10.8 Heat Rate Guarantees.